Last Updated on February 12, 2024 by Louise Carter

-Steps that should be involved in sleep hygiene include:
+Steps involved in sleep hygiene include:

-Arguably the most critical element of sleep hygiene is managing stress and anxiety.
 Do what you can to clear your mind before getting into bed, aiming to let the worries and concerns of your waking life fade away for a few hours.

 Prepare a Bedroom for Sleep

 Ensure the bedroom is appropriate.
 Things to consider include:

 - Temperature.
 It’s far easier to sleep in a cool room.
 While air conditioning is the easiest way to achieve this, there are ways to keep cool at night without AC.